jeshraghian/QSNNs/README.md

 ```

 ## Hyperparameter Tuning
-* In each directory, within `run.py` files, the `config` dictionary defines all configuration parameters and hyperparameters for each dataset.
-The default parameters in this repo are identical to those for the Q4 cosine anneling learning rate schedule configurations reported in the corresponding paper.
+* In each directory, within `run.py` files, the `config` dictionary defines all configuration parameters and parameters for each dataset.
+* The default parameters in this repo are identical to those for the Q4 cosine anneling learning rate schedule configurations reported in the corresponding paper.

 ## Interpreting and Plotting Results
 * Results can be gathered and plotted using `extract_test_set_accuracy.py` and `plot_results.py`, respectively.